 Each user is responsible for ensuring that licensed products are only used for non-commercial, educational, clinical, scholarly, or research purposes.
 Permitted actions generally include: downloading, viewing, temporarily storing, or printing discrete, reasonable portions of the materials.

 The following activities are strictly prohibited:

-Use of these resources is also covered under the Policy Governing Access to and Use of University of Kentucky Computing Resources.
+Use of these resources may also be covered under the Administrative Regulation 10:1 for the Use of Technology Resources.
 Each licensed product may have more specific or additional permissions or prohibitions.
 In many instances, walk-in users (individuals who are physically present on the University of Kentucky campus and who are not University of Kentucky students or employees) are restricted in the amount of material they may download or print by the specific agreement for a license.

-Questions about the appropriate use of licensed information resources may be directed to the Electronic Resources Librarian.
+Questions about the appropriate use of licensed information resources may be directed to the Electronic Resources Department.